vivekp-anvitechsys-maker/FrontEnd-Projects/Finance UI Project/README.md

 + Category.
 + Type (Income / Expense / Saving).
 + The table also supports searching, sorting, and filtering for better data accessibility and usability.
++ The transaction add form contains predefined categories like "Food", "Salary" etc. for easier access.

 4.Basic Role Based UI
 A toggle button is implemented to switch between Admin and Viewer roles.